pateda-online/pateda/content/_index.md

 ---
+title: "home"
+kind: home
+image: /images/transparent@4x.png
 ---

-this is not a store but a blog-like website, you can look around for more details on each item and/or learn some stuff
+this is not a store.
+here you will find detailed documentation on the stuff i make.